Meditation: Less Caveman Brain, More Astronaut Brain

 A staggering discovery, the greenhorn meditators had effectively silenced the "electrical activity" within their primitive amygdala(e), and in effect, had far fewer "anxiety, worry, and fear signals" bouncing around their beautiful brains.

 However, what shook the neuroscientific community to the core was that the participants had dramatically decreased (!) their amygdala(e) size/volume.
 And it didn't take years either, they accomplished this amazing feat in less than two months!

 The implications of this finding are tremendous.
-Knowing that it's possible to, like a light switch, turn off our primitive "caveman brain," we can bulletproof ourselves to the well-documented negative effects of stress — with anxiety, depression, and addiction the first moles to get whacked.
+Knowing that it's possible to, like a light switch, turn off our primitive "caveman brain," we can bulletproof ourselves to the well-documented negative effects of stress — with anxiety and depression the first moles to get whacked.

 The Power Of Meditation: From "Caveman" Brain To "Astronaut" Brain